 Step 3.
 Dilute the paint with water

-BioCalce Classico limewash paint needs to be diluted with clean water at a ratio of 1:1 (or 100%).
-This means for 1 liter of paint product; you will need to mix with 1 liter of water.
+Classico Limewash paint needs to be diluted with clean water 50-100%.
+This means for 1 QT of paint product, you will need to mix it with 1/2 QT up to 1 QT of water.
+Start with less first.
 Pour the paint into the mixing bucket, then add the water and thoroughly mix them together.
-It should only take 2-4 minutes or until there is uniform consistency with no standing water.
+It should only take 5-10 minutes or until there is uniform consistency with no standing water.

 Step 4.
 Apply with a brush